DenverArtMuseum/mayer-2023/content/rosoff.md

 ---
-title: Nineteenth Century Rambles in Mexico, an Itinerant Peruvian Textile, and Pan-American Cooperation at the Brooklyn Museum, 1930–1950
+title: Nineteenth-Century Rambles in Mexico, an Itinerant Peruvian Textile, and Pan-American Cooperation at the Brooklyn Museum, 1930–50
 subtitle:
 layout: essay
 order: 20